 I struggled with friendship growing up.
 We moved a lot so I had a hard time feeling like I ever truly “belonged”.
 When I became a mom, the loneliness intensified and hung over me like a thick cloud.
 The friends I had moved away and there I was sitting in a tiny house with scratchy carpet and an infant who didn’t do anything but sleep and make my nipples bleed.
-I remember bawling one night to my husband (probably terrifying him with my gut wrenching sobs),”I’m just so so lonely,” I cried.
+I remember bawling one night to my husband “I’m just so so lonely”.

 I remember the deep pain, but I also remember the relief of naming what I was feeling.